luslab/luslab.github.io/_docs/cheat-sheets/linux_command_line.md

 order: 1
 ---

-Disclamer: don't write Bash scripts, only one-liners!
+Note: Don't write Bash scripts, only one-liners!
 (Use Python for scripting.)

 ## General
 - command combination with ";", "|" and "&&"